Muhammad Yusuf Khoja: Preaching in Kumul

 While in Kumul, Muhammad Yusuf Khoja was a preacher.
 The primary Sufi order in the Kumul area at the time was the Black Mountain school, founded by Ahmad Kasani's younger son Ishaq.
 The presence of the Black Mountain Khojas (sometimes also referred to as the Black Hat school) made it challenging for the White Mountain school to gain a foothold in the area.
 So, Muhammad Yusuf Khoja moved to Hami in the eastern Khanate.

 When Afaq Khoja was 12, they moved to Kashgar.
 It was here that Muhammad Yusuf Khoja was able to generate a following for the Baishan school.
 While in Kashgar, the Baishan school was able to establish itself but still faced political struggles with the Qing dynasty and religious conflict with the opposing Black Mountain school.

 Conflict in Yarkand

 After the death of a Black Mountain Khoja leader in Yarkand, Muhammad Yusuf Khoja moved to the area in attempts to gain followers and preach.
-After attempting to persuade some Black Mountain Khojas to give up their faith and join the White Mountain Khojas he was met with fierce opposition by the opposing Black Mountain Khojas.
-This forced him to leave Yarkand and return to Kashgar but suddenly died before returning.
+After attempting to persuade some Black Mountain Khojas to give up their faith and join the White Mountain Khojas he was met with fierce opposition by their community.
+This forced him to leave Yarkand and return to Kashgar, but he suddenly died before returning.
 Many White Mountain Khojas (Baishan) believe that he was poisoned by the Black Mountain school.
 This created more animosity between the two factions and led to political conflict between Kashgar and Yarkand.